ehmiiz/SpellWell/README.md

 ## Features

 - [x] Add words to your own wordlist with optional example sentences
-- [x] Randomize the words for the user
+- [x] Practice spelling in two different modes
+- [x] Track your progress with detailed statistics
-- [x] Store the users results locally
+- [x] Modern, colorful terminal interface

-- [x] Mode: "Guess the word" - Asks the user to complete blurred out word
-- [x] Mode: "Use in sentence" - Shows example sentence with word blanked out
+## Commands

-- [x] Command: "add" - Add words to the wordlist
+- **add**: Add words to your wordlist with optional example sentences
-- [x] Command: "list" - Show words from the wordlist
+- **list**: Show all words from your wordlist
-- [x] Command: "practice" - Practice spelling your words
+- **practice**: Practice spelling words in different modes
+  - *sentence mode*: Shows example sentence with word blanked out
+  - *blurred mode*: Shows the word with some letters hidden
-- [x] Command: "stats" - View your practice statistics
+- **stats**: View detailed statistics from your practice sessions
+- **update**: Update a word or its example sentence
-- [x] Command: "update" - Update words or add sentences
+- **clear**: Remove specific words or clear entire wordlist
-- [x] Command: "clear" - Clear your wordlist
-- [x] Styling: Modern terminal app with Rich
-- [x] CLI standards: All commands support --help
+- **bulk_update**: Add example sentences to multiple existing words at once

 ## Usage